 - Pain or discomfort.
 This may get worse as the bladder fills up.
 In women, the pain or discomfort occurs in the bladder, lower back, lower abdominal, urethral, vaginal, or rectal areas.
 Also, IC is often associated with the menstrual period and sexual intercourse.
 In men with IC, pain may be felt in the testicular, scrotal, and/or perineal area and with ejaculation.

 - Urinary frequency.
-Patients may experience frequency during the day or night or both, and in severe cases, up to 40 times a day, according to the Office on Women’s Health.
+According to the Office on Women’s Health, patients may experience frequency during the day or night or both, and in severe cases, up to 40 times a day.
 In early or mild cases of IC, frequency may be the only symptom.

 - Urinary urgency.
 Patients may feel the need to urinate immediately.
 Pain, pressure, or spasms may also be experienced with urgency.